-Anatomy & Physiology I provide students with essential principles and concepts that focus on human anatomy and physiology.
-The focus of this course will include basic chemistry, cell and tissue studies, and a synopsis of several body systems that will include specific attention to structure, function, and the related conditions of each system.
-Anatomy & Physiology I will focus on the integumentary, skeletal, muscular, circulatory (to include the heart, blood, and lymphatic), respiratory, and immune.
+Anatomy & Physiology I covers essential principles of human anatomy and physiology, including basic chemistry, cell and tissue studies, and an overview of several body systems.
+The course focuses on the structure, function, and conditions of the integumentary, skeletal, muscular, circulatory (heart, blood, and lymphatic), respiratory, and immune systems.

-Anatomy & Physiology II provides students with essential principles and concepts that focus on human anatomy and physiology.
-The focus of this course will include basic chemistry, cell and tissue studies, and a synopsis of the several body systems, which will include specific attention to structure, function, and the related conditions of each system.
-Specifically, Anatomy & Physiology II will focus on the special senses, nervous, urinary, reproductive, digestive, and endocrine systems.
+Anatomy & Physiology II covers essential principles of human anatomy and physiology, including basic chemistry, cell and tissue studies, and an overview of several body systems.
+This course focuses on the structure, function, and conditions of the special senses, nervous, urinary, reproductive, digestive, and endocrine systems.